darkobits/formation/UPGRADING.md

 ### Added `configure` method to forms, form groups.

-Forms and form groups now have a `configure` method, which accepts the same control configuration object that can be provided via the `controls` attribute.
-This enables controls to be (re)configured after a form has been bootstrapped.
+Forms, form groups, and controls now have a `configure` method, which accepts the same configuration object that can be provided via the `controls` attribute on the `fm` component.
+This enables controls to be (re)configured after a form has bootstrapped.

 ### Added the `$fm` scope binding